Curriculum Vitae - C# ASP.NET Developer

 - BSc (hons) in Computer Science from the University of Exeter, 1992 - 1995

 |HTML / CSS||TDD|

-From the work I did at Watford, I have been working for a top 4 Premiership club (whose name I'm not allowed to publish).
+From the work I did at Watford, I have been working for a Premier League winning football club (whose name I'm not allowed to publish).
 I have created an intranet site for a department who have staff around the world.
-The intranet allows collecting data and producing reports for the head of the department, club manager and chief executive, which are used for important financial decision-making.
+This collects data and produces reports for the head of the department, club manager and chief executive, which are used for top-level purchasing and financial decision-making.

-Initially the site was small, but with the benefits they gained, the club have commissioned many new modules and features, improving workflow, accuracy and efficiency across the department.
+Initially the site was small, but with the benefits they gained, the club have commissioned many new modules and features, improving workflow, accuracy and efficiency across the departments.

-Technically, I built the site (single-handedly) with ASP.NET MVC 2, NHibernate and SQL Server 2008 for the back-end, and jQuery, AJAX and Raphael.js on the front-end.
+Technically, I built the site (single-handedly) with ASP.NET MVC, NHibernate and SQL Server for the back-end, and jQuery, AJAX and Raphael.js on the front-end.
 I integrated MatchMatix, my own analysis product into the back-end.
 I used responsive design to ensure the site looked and worked well on the staff's iPhones.